Also known as Frequently Ignored Answers, but here they are anyway…

 Why do you write, what would you do if you didn’t?

 I write because I love it (most of the time).
 At the very least, I am obsessed with it.
-You can’t be a writer if you don’t – it’s too hard otherwise.
-If I wasn’t a writer I would love to have been a professional musician, of almost any kind… Music does a very similar job to books, but speaks without the need for words.
+You can’t be a writer if you aren’t – it’s too hard otherwise.
+If I wasn’t a writer I would love to have been a professional musician, of almost any kind… Music does a very similar job to books, but speaks without the need for words, and is perhaps even more powerful for that.

 Do you have any tips for writing?